 Generic Name: tetracycline

-Note: This document contains side effect information about tetracycline.
-Some of the dosage forms listed on this page may not apply to the brand name Sumycin.
+Note: This page contains side effects data for the generic drug tetracycline.
+It is possible that some of the dosage forms included below may not apply to the brand name Sumycin.

 For the Consumer

 Applies to tetracycline: capsule, capsule delayed release, capsule extended release, powder for suspension, suspension, syrup, tablet, tablet delayed release, tablet extended release

 Other dosage forms:

 As well as its needed effects, tetracycline (the active ingredient contained in Sumycin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking tetracycline, check with your doctor or nurse as soon as possible:For all tetracyclinesMore common